Jean Paige

 Jean Paige (born Lucille Beatrice O'Hair, July 3, 1895 – December 15, 1990) was an American film actress of the silent era.

 Early years

-Paige was born in Paris, Illinois, and raised on her father's farm there.
-She developed a love for horses while living there.
-Although her mother wanted her to become a missionary, her father prevented her from doing so.
+Although Paige's mother wanted her to become a missionary, her father prevented her from doing so.
 Paige developed acting skills through private lessons and classes at Kings School of Oratory, Elocution and Dramatic Culture in Pittsburg.
 On July 25, 1917, she traveled to New York with an aunt to take a Vitagraph screen test that had been set up by a family friend.
 She performed well enough to be cast in two-reel O.Henry features.